-To exfoliate the skin chemically, you’ll can use either alpha or beta hydroxy acids or a blend of both.
-These are classes of molecules that are naturally derived and can sink deeper into the skin than other skincare products.
+To exfoliate the skin chemically, you can use either alpha or beta hydroxy acids or a blend of both, these are classes of molecules that are naturally derived.
 Popular chemical exfoliants include glycolic acid, salicylic acid, and lactic acid.
 Combining different acids leads to different results, and some are better for some skin types than others.

 How Often to Exfoliate by Skin Type

 As you probably know, different skin types require different skincare products and habits, which holds true when it comes to exfoliation as well.

 People with sensitive skin or overly dry skin should be cautious when exfoliating, as doing it too often or too harshly can irritate and harm skin rather than benefit it.
 This means they should stick to exfoliating at most once per week with a gentle exfoliator, and sensitive skin types may need to stick with an enzyme treatment rather than manual exfoliation.

 If you’re prone to breakouts, you may benefit from exfoliating up to three times per week with your preferred exfoliant.
 Physical exfoliants are a no-fail solution to clearing out pores and getting rid of excess oil, and blemish-prone skin may also benefit from salicylic acid.

 Those with combination skin have the most freedom when it comes to exfoliating, essentially, you can do whatever feels right for your skin, paying attention to its moisture level after using a particular method of exfoliation.
 Like oily skin, feel free to exfoliate two to three times per week.